This Age Without Pity

 This Age Without Pity (French: Cet âge est sans pitié) is a 1952 French comedy film directed by Marcel Blistène and starring Colette Darfeuil, André Alerme and Jean Tissier.
 It was shot using the Gevacolor process.
 It was filmed at the Victorine Studios in Nice and on location around Cannes and Tourrettes-sur-Loup on the French Riviera.

 Synopsis

-Four university acting students decided to take a camping holiday.
-There car breaks down near a village where a historical film is being shot by a celebrated director and featuring a famous sex symbol Barbara Glamour.
+Four university acting students decide to take a camping holiday.
+Their car breaks down near a village where a historical film is being shot by a celebrated director, and featuring the famous sex symbol Barbara Glamour.